madebymarket/devbox/README.md

-Laptop
+devbox (WIP)
 ======

-Laptop is a script to set up a Mac OS X or Linux laptop for Rails development.
+devbox is a script to set up a Mac OS X or Linux laptop for Rails development.

 Requirements
 ------------